Cindy Rogers

 User test quote

-Below is an example of the onboarding flow for setting up a recurring payment with AML requirements also added.
+Below is an example of the onboarding flow for setting up a recurring payment, including necessary AML requirements.

 TITLE OF THE CALLOUT BLOCK